 Voice search is an incredible tool that customers use to enhance and speed up their search process.
 The rapid growth of its popularity speaks for itself: by 2020, half of all searches are expected to be done via voice search.

 One of the few things that hinder the further spread of this technology is some safety concerns that are present in it.
-Since voice search algorithms pick up the result that looks the most popular and legitimate, they can be fooled by criminals who may use underhanded tactics to bring their fake page to the top of the search results list.
+Since its algorithms pick up the result that looks the most popular and legitimate, they can be fooled by criminals who may use underhanded tactics to bring their fake page to the top of the search results list.
 In fact, many people, especially those who enjoy the benefits of living in a smart home, find themselves needing to learn certain cybersecurity basics such as what is a VPN and how to protect traffic on their Wi-Fi routers.

 Despite these concerns, optimizing your website for voice search is really important now and is going to become even more important in the very near future.
 It is only a question of time when all businesses will be optimized for voice search just as well as for regular Internet search, if not better.